luminousbinary/luminousbinary/README.md

 ## </details> -->

 - 🔭 I’m currently working frontend and backend.
-- 🌱 I’m currently working with Nestjs, Python.
+- 🌱 I’m currently working with React.js, Next.js, Nestjs, Django, Python.
 - 👯 I’m looking to collaborate on any project tackling real world problem (ideally in finance, education or security)
 - 🤔 I’m looking for someone to collaborate with.
-- 📫 How to reach me: coming soon
+- 📫 How to reach me: boolwrld@outlook.com
-- ⚡ Fun fact: I love pets, especialy the one that fly
+- ⚡ Fun fact: I love pets, especialy the ones that fly

 <!-- <details>
 <summary>My top programming languages</summary>